-Nature-based Programs
+Nature-Based Programs

 Educational Hikes & Workshops

-We schedule a variety of educational hikes throughout the year with spring and fall being the busiest seasons.
-Hikes and workshops are typically led by Floracliff staff, trained volunteers, or conservation partners.
-We hike at a leisurely pace, cover 1.5 – 3 miles over 2 – 3 hours, and include at least one break along the way.
-Hike topics may include wildflowers, trees, ecology, birds, pollinators, nature journaling, and more.
-Workshops are more intensive educational programs offered over a few hours or a couple of days.
-Workshop topics typically cover the natural history and identification of plants, butterflies, and other wildlife.
-All hikes and workshops require pre-registration and sometimes fill up quickly.
-Please see our calendar of events for scheduled hikes and programs.
+We offer a variety of educational hikes throughout the year, with spring and fall being our busiest seasons.
+Most of our hikes are conducted at a relaxed pace, covering 1 to 3 miles over the course of 2 to 3 hours, and include at least one rest break.
+Topics vary and may include wildflowers, trees, ecology, birds, pollinators, land-use history, and more.
+Workshops provide a more in-depth educational experience and may take place over several hours or span multiple days.
+These programs often focus on the natural history and identification of native plants, butterflies, and other wildlife.

 Other Guided Hikes